Lucaterre/spacyfishing/README.md

 python -m spacy download en_core_web_sm
 ```

-Note that it is possible to use custom NER model.
+Note that it is possible to use custom NER models.

 ### Simple example